-6. Subordinated Borrowing
+6. Subordinated Borrowings

-The Company has a \$400,000 subordinated note payable to MHA that is set to mature in September 2022.
-The interest rate on the note is set based on one-month LIBOR plus a spread.
+The Company has a \$400,000 subordinated note payable to MHA that is set to mature in September 2025.
+The interest rate on the note is set based on an internal Mizuho cost of funds rate plus a spread.
 This borrowing is subordinated to claims of general creditors, is covered by agreements approved by FINRA and the Chicago Mercantile Exchange, and is included in computing net capital under the SEC's Uniform Net Capital Rule.
 To the extent that this borrowing is required for the Company's continued compliance with minimum net capital requirements, they cannot be repaid.

-In addition, the Company has a \$600,000 revolving subordinated loan facility with MHBK London branch ("MHBK London"), which can be utilized to meet regulatory capital requirements, when needed.
-There was no amount outstanding as of September 30, 2021.
+In addition, the Company has a \$600,000 revolving subordinated loan facility with MHBK London branch ("MHBK London"), which has been fully utilized as of September 30, 2022.